-Thank you for your interest in WITF's EITC approved education outreach program, Explore In The Classroom.
-Designed for kindergarten, first, and second grade students from underserved school districts, the program uses beloved PBS characters to engage children in literacy, science and math experiences and gives each child books to take home (often the very first books brought into his or her household.)
+WITF’s EITC approved education outreach program, Explore in the Classroom, is designed for kindergartners and first grade students from underserved school districts.
+The program uses beloved PBS characters to engage children in literacy, science and math experiences and gives each child books to take home (often the very first books brought into his or her household).

 How can I learn more about the benefits for my business?

-WITF likes to publicly thank the businesses that support the Explore In The Classroom program.
-Please reach out to Sarah Sheehan, Manager of Content Sponsorships, to learn more.
+WITF likes to publicly thank the businesses that support the Explore in the Classroom program.
+Please reach out to Mickey Balo, Corporate Support Account Executive, to learn more.

 The Commonwealth of Pennsylvania created the EITC Program to stimulate giving to innovative educational organizations.
 Qualified businesses can earn significant tax credits equal to 75% – 90% of its contributions to approved Educational Improvement Organizations.